alesti/cluster-in-a-box/frame-box-connection.md

 ## Foam

-I planned to add some extra support to the stacks by using some foam between the stack and the rails.
+I planned to add some extra support to the 3d printed odroid stacks by using some foam between the stack and the rails.

 It was not easy to find the right type, looks like there is no easy to stomach system which describes the pressure sensivity of the different types of foam.